Multiple Sclerosis - Management

 Mind over matter: You've heard it so many times, it may seem meaningless.
 But new research shows how emotional therapy helps to make pain symptoms easier to bear.

-People connect with friends and family through social activities and community events, sports and family gatherings.
-When it hurts to be active, however, it's hard to stay connected.
+When it hurts to be active, it's hard to stay connected.
 Read on to break free from pain's captivity.

 Now that the sun is making an appearance, don't let pain keep you indoors.
 Indulge in these easy, pain-friendly, outdoor activities to let you enjoy your day in the sun.